 Complexity and Details

-The level of detail in a pencil art piece can also affect the price.
+The price of a pencil art piece can also be influenced by the level of detail it contains.
 Intricately detailed work will usually be more expensive than a less complex piece.

 The reason is simple: it takes longer for an artist to create a more detailed work, and he might use different techniques to develop the intricacies reflected in the price.